ECMWFCode4Earth/challenges_2020/README.md

 # ECMWF Summer of Weather Code 2020

-ECMWF Summer of Weather Code is a collaborative programme run by the [European Centre for Medium-Range Weather Forecasts (ECMWF](www.ecmwf.int), where each summer several developer teams work on innovative weather- and climate-related open-source software.
+ECMWF Summer of Weather Code is a collaborative programme where each summer several developer teams work on innovative weather- and climate-related open-source software.
+ESoWC is organised by the [European Centre for Medium-Range Weather Forecasts (ECMWF)](www.ecmwf.int).

 Team up with Meteorology, Climate, Atmosphere, Machine-Learning and Cloud Computing experts to develop innovative open-source software.

+![]

 <br>